BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 building and claims related expert witness designations, the Cable, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction claims investigation, testimony, and support services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Cable and the surrounding areas.
+Drawing from more than 4500 construction and design related expert designations, the Cable, Wisconsin Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides building related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house resources which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings a wealth of experience and local capabilities to Cable and the surrounding areas.

 Construction Expert Witness News & Info